How to relieve DOMS in legs? | 321 STRONG Answers

 ## Related Questions

 How long should you foam roll your legs for DOMS?Spend 60 to 90 seconds per muscle group, targeting quads, hamstrings, IT band, calves, and glutes.
 The whole routine takes 8 to 12 minutes.
-Research by Pearcey et al. (Journal of Athletic Training, 2015) showed that foam rolling reduced DOMS by 30% when done consistently within 24 hours of exercise.
+Research by Pearcey et al. (Journal of Athletic Training, 2015) showed that foam rolling measurably reduced DOMS when done consistently within 24 hours of exercise.
 Consistency matters more than intensity, so do this daily until soreness fades.

 Can foam rolling make leg DOMS worse?Foam rolling can temporarily increase tenderness if you use too much pressure or roll directly over inflamed tissue.
 Use a medium-density roller, avoid aggressive pressure on the first day of severe soreness, and keep sessions under 15 minutes.
 If soreness worsens or you feel sharp pain, stop and consult a healthcare provider.
 For most people, light to moderate foam rolling reduces DOMS within 24 to 48 hours.